ldsouza/ldsouza.github.io/_posts/2017-03-01-crud-operations-in-sharepoint-using-the-rest-api.md

 ---
 ## A New Post

-You can Read and Create List items from SharePoint using the REST Representational State Transfer (REST) interface.
+This is part 1 of the series in which we will be performing CRUD (Create, Read, Update, and Delete) against SharePoint entities using the REST Representational State Transfer (REST) interface.

+The advantage of REST is that we can use http requests to retrieve or update SharePoint items without accessing any of the SharePoint libraries.

+Read SharePoint List Items

+In this example, we will be reading a Customer List by making a GET Request.
 Set the name of the list you want to read from.
 In this instance our list name is Customers.

 The Javascript
 ```javascript